-- We already know that the language of the machine is binary that is, sequences of 1's and 0's.
-But why is this? - At the hardware level, computers are streams of signals.
-These signals only have two states of interest, high voltage and low voltage. - Binary is merely a natural abstraction for the underlying signals.
-Rather than talking about voltage levels, we talk about logically true signals (having a value 1) and logically false signals (having a value 0). - We might also say that logically true signals are asserted, while logically false signals are deasserted.
+The language of the machine is binary - that is, sequences of 1's and 0's.
+But why?

+- At the hardware level, computers are streams of signals.
+These signals only have two states of interest, high voltage and low voltage. - Binary is merely a natural abstraction for the underlying signals. - Rather than talking about voltage levels, we talk about logically true signals (having a value 1) and logically false signals (having a value 0). - We might also say that logically true signals are asserted, while logically false signals are de-asserted.